tiggerite/mint-17.3-for-surface-pro-3/README.md

 Here are the scripts and patches necessary to build the kernel from the customized LiveCD that is on my Google Drive (links below).

 To compile, simply run ./build_kernel_4.2.6.sh - it takes about an hour on my SP3 i7.
+Alternatively, to build the beta version, run ./build_kernel_4.3.sh instead.

 If you then want to make your own LiveCD, firstly download the ISO file from a mirror, e.g. http://www.mirrorservice.org/sites/www.linuxmint.com/pub/linuxmint.com//stable/17.3/linuxmint-17.3-cinnamon-64bit.iso